yingweiwo

 Additional Infomation

-Parkinson's disease psychosis (PDP) is an imbalance of serotonin and dopamine from disruption of the normal balance between the serotonergic and dopaminergic receptors and neurotransmitters in the brain.
-The mechanism by which pimavanserin treats hallucinations and delusions associated with Parkinson’s disease psychosis is not fully established.
-It is possible that pimavanserin acts via inverse agonist and antagonist activity at serotonin 5-HT2A receptors with limited effects on serotonin 5-HT2C receptors.
-Pimavanserin is an inverse agonist and antagonist of serotonin 5-HT2A receptors with high binding affinity, demonstrating low binding affinity to serotonin 5-HT2C receptors.
-In addition, this drug exhibits low affinity binding to sigma 1 receptors.
-Pimavanserin lacks activity at muscarinic, dopaminergic, adrenergic, and histaminergic receptors, preventing various undesirable effects typically associated with antipsychotics.
+Parkinson's disease psychosis (PDP) is caused by an imbalance of serotonin and dopamine due to disruption of the normal balance between serotonergic and dopaminergic receptors and neurotransmitters in the brain.
+The mechanism by which pimovasselin treats hallucinations and delusions associated with Parkinson's disease psychosis is not fully understood.
+Pimovasselin may exert its effects through inverse agonist and antagonist activity on serotonin 5-HT2A receptors, with limited effects on serotonin 5-HT2C receptors.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.